hayu-gpsw/terraform-lambda-cron/README.md

 # Terraform + Golang AWS Lambda + Scheduled Cloudwatch Event Cron Trigger

-This is a minimal Hello World example of deploying an HTTP API backed by an AWS Lambda function.
+This is a minimal Hello World example of deploying an AWS Lambda function invoked by a scheduled CloudWatch cron event.
 The function is written in Go and deployment is automated with Terraform.

+TODO:
+- use terraform to create cloudwatch rule for the scheduled cron event
+- add the cloudwatch rule as a trigger for the lambda function

 - [Prerequisites](#prerequisites)
 - [Usage](#usage)